briankoser/sfc-listeners-guide/episodes/0177-behind-the-scenes-at-ryan-strelau-studios.md

   <span class="quote-context is-size-6"></span>
   <q class="ben">Episode 159.
 2001: A Space Odyssey Review. *chants 'Monkeys!' in the background'</q>
   <q class="matt">Welcome!
 To The Sci-Fi Christian.
 Bringing you theology at warp speed.
 I'm Matt Anderson.</q>
   <q class="ben">I'm Ben De Bono.
 We are back.
 Talking to you a little monkey-on-monkey action.
-And by that of course I mean, we just watched <i class="work-title">2001: A Space Odyssey</i>—</q>
+And by that of course I mean, we just watched {% workTitle "2001: A Space Odyssey" %}—</q>
   <q class="matt">We're doing this over.
 I refuse that that be the beginning of this episode.</q>
 </div>